luminaxster/swe432tomcat/README.md

         }catch(URISyntaxException uriSyntaxException){
         ...
 ```
-After gettign a new or exisitng connection the database, executing the query returns a ResultSet, which can be iterated.
-In this case were building a HTML table with rows obtained from the query result.
+After getting a connection to the database, executing the query returns an iterable `ResultSet`, which is stored in the variable `entries`.
+The `while` loop prints all name and age pairs in `entries`.

-**Important:** Using only `executeQuery()` to make querys prevents some types of SQL injection attacks.
-Using other API methods to do so will let your server vulnerable.
-For instance, using `executeUpdate()` to make queries will allow attackers to delete your database tables by ending the current statement and appending a delete update `; delete from entries`.
+**Important:** Using only `executeQuery()` to make querys prevents some types of SQL injection attacks that other API methods allow.
+For instance, using `executeUpdate()` to make queries can allow attackers to delete database tables by appending a delete command to the update statement: `; delete from entries`.

-### ImportantER: Avoid XSS attacks
+### 7. Important: Avoid cross-side scripting (XSS) attacks
-A common way to attack (web) apps is to inject malicious code in data captured from user inputs -- Cross-Site Scripting.
+A common way to attack web apps is to inject malicious code into data that originates as user inputs.
+This is call cross-site scripting (XSS.)
 Since it is common to generate HTML content from user data, an attacker may add executable code that will trigger in the page.
-For example, adding `<script>function xss(){location.href='https://www.google.com'} </script><button onclick="xss()">click me</button>` in the name in any of the Persistence examples will succeded on adding a malicious button that takes you to `google.com` once clicked.
-The database fails because of the table column not accepting more than 50 characters.
+For example, adding `<script>function xss(){location.href='https://www.google.com'} </script><button onclick="xss()">click me</button>` as a name can add a malicious button that takes users to `google.com` when clicked.The database fails because the table column does not accept more than 50 characters.
 However, `<script>function x(){location.href='s'}()</script>` fits.
-Consider using [Jsoup](https://jsoup.org/) to sanitize data when capturing user inputs in your services, and also when sending them back to your front-end.
-The Database example uses `Jsoup.clean()` when getting row's names from the database, and capturing string from the users `String name = Jsoup.clean(request.getParameter(Data.NAME.name()), Whitelist.basic());`.
+A good way to avoid this (illustrated in our example) is to use [Jsoup](https://jsoup.org/) to sanitize data when accepting user inputs, and when sending them back to your front-end.
+The database example uses Jsoup.clean() when getting row’s names from the database, and when capturing strings from the users, as in: `String name = Jsoup.clean(request.getParameter(Data.NAME.name()), Whitelist.basic());`.

 **Always** use **sanitized** user inputs to assemble statements, and use **prepared statements** when concatenating **user inputs** in your queries or updates.

-### 7. Using both it the servlet
+### 8. Persisting data into a database from a servlet
+The following code from the *doPost()* method adds new data into the database.

 ```Java
 ... doPost(...